 Changes to the Dividend Aristocrats in 2022

 On January 24, 2022, the S&P Dow Jones Indices announced changes to the list of Dividend Aristocrats.
 The changes were effective on February 1, 2022.
 Brown & Brown (BRO) and Church & Dwight (CHD) were the two stocks added to the list.
-The one stock removed from the list was AT&T (T).
+The one stock removed from the list was AT&T (T), after a dividend cut.
 The total number of stocks on the list was 66.

 Changes to the Dividend Aristocrats in 2021

 On January 22, 2021, the S&P Dow Jones Indices announced that the list would be changed, effective February 1, 2021.
 As a result, three stocks were added to the list, and three were deleted.
 The three stocks that were added are International Business Machines (IBM), NextEra Energy (NEE), and West Pharmaceutical Services (WST).
 The three companies that were deleted were Carrier Global (CARR), Otis Worldwide (OTIS), and Raytheon Technologies (RTX).
 This change added zero net names to the list for a total of 65 stocks.

 On March 31, 2020, the S&P Dow Jones Indices announced that the list would change due to United Technologies Corp.
 (UTX) merging with Raytheon.
 The new company is called Raytheon Technologies Corp.
 (RTX).
 Otis Worldwide Corporation (OTIS) and Carrier Global Corporation (CARR) were spun off as part of the transaction.
 All three companies remained in the Index.
 See the announcement below.